raya77/target.en/help/c-experiences/c-manage-content/assets-working.md

 ---
 keywords: content library;assets;annotate;copy;delete asset;download asset;edit content;share card;view content properties
-description: Learn how to manage code and image offers in the Adobe Target Offers library.
+description: Learn how to manage code and image offers in the Adobe [!DNL Target] Offers library.
 Learn how to view an offer's details and how to edit, copy, move, or delete offers.
 title: How Do I Work with Content in the Offers Library?
 feature: Experiences and Offers
 exl-id: 2668ba68-29c8-4c3f-bebc-ba62760a8a61